 It is said, by some, that the location coordinates of the Great Pyramid of Giza matches the exact number sequence for the speed of light.
-Metabunk “debunks” it without making any proper analysis.
+Metabunk “debunks” it without making a real scientific analysis.
 Who is right and who is wrong?

 Latitude of Khufu = Speed of Light?

-This article explained in a scientific way why it is impossible to level the pyramids of Giza as accurately as it is done with only primitive tools like sticks, stones, ropes, water trenches, and so on.
+This article explained why it is impossible to level the pyramids of Giza as accurately as it is done with only primitive tools like sticks, stones, ropes, water trenches, and so on.

-Egyptologists keep persisting that the builders must have done it with these simple tools, hiding behind empty slogans and fixed ideas.
+Egyptologists stick to the idea that the builders must have done it with only simple tools, hiding behind empty slogans and fixed ideas.
 They are entrapped in a preset paradigm.
 The real scientific facts are different though.

 A measuring tool must be at least two times as accurate as the building specifications itself.
 By definition.
 It has always been known that measuring equipment must be more accurate than the manufacturing process requirements – this is a basic engineering principle.